dorkamotorka/ebpf-labs/labs/ebpf-maps-tutorial-3efd4617/index.md

 sudo ./lab2
 ```

-Since our eBPF program includes a call to `bpf_printk()`, we should see log messages whenever a certain binary is executed.
+If you looked closely at the code, you’ll must have seen that our eBPF program calls `bpf_printk()`.
+This means we should get a log message each time a certain binary is executed.

 To view these logs, open the **Term 2** tab on the right (click the `+` at the top), and run: